Frequently Asked Questions

 It depends.
 Oftentimes it is usually the consumer who bears responsibility for real estate wire fraud because they willingly sent the funds, even if it was under false pretenses.
 However, there have been court cases that have found other parties liable, including real estate agents, brokers, and escrow companies.
 In the end, it is far better to be proactive about preventing wire fraud from happening than determining who is the responsible party.

-Common Questions About Closinglock
+Common questions about Closinglock

 What is Closinglock?